 - Objective vs. subjective — Underrepresented is a term that centers the person or institution doing the representing.
 From another point of view, that term says more about what a person or institution is able to see or hear.

 Equitable writing and editing looks for more accurate, specific, and objective terms to say what is meant.
-At Every Learner Everywhere, instead of describing people as diverse or underrepresented, if we are writing about Black, Latinx, or Indigenous students and faculty, or about students and faculty affected by poverty, we use those specific descriptions.
+At Every Learner Everywhere, instead of describing people as diverse or underrepresented, if we are writing about Black, Latino, or Indigenous students and faculty, or about students and faculty affected by poverty, we use those specific descriptions.
 We also work from the principle of using the terms people want to be called by.

 Other examples of words that tend to be used inaccurately are equality, diversity, and inclusion.
 These are all important to address if those subjects are, in fact, what is under discussion.
 But, as Every Learner Everywhere’s work is to advocate for equitable outcomes in U.S. higher education, those terms often don’t accurately describe the subject at hand in our articles and other resources.
 As Getting Started with Equity: A Guide for Academic Department Leaders says: